-All of these have drawbacks and Mirena for instance is associated with a number of common side effects including stomach pain, dizziness, headache, nausea, breast tenderness and unusual tiredness or weakness.
+All of these have drawbacks as they contain synthetic progestins and Mirena for instance is associated with a number of common side effects including stomach pain, dizziness, headache, nausea, breast tenderness and unusual tiredness or weakness.

 You may also be offered surgical options such as these: